Posted by: Scribble | 26/01/2026

 She was in bad shape.

 The Admiralty with only a small amount of money for her upkeep were wondering what to do with the liability?
 But when it was suggested that Victory be broken up in 1921, the salvageable bits of her carcass to be used elsewhere, the public were appalled.
-This great ship, on which occurred the tragic death of our greatest Naval Commander, galvanised the public who got behind her reclamation project with determination and generous donations.
+This great ship, on which occurred the tragic death of our greatest Naval Commander, galvanised many who got behind her reclamation project with determination and generous donations.

 It is only very recently, that a small group who dislike their own country, have made a bigger impact, destroying from within.
-They would have been happy to pull Admiral Nelson from his high place in Trafalgar Square keeping an eye on things, if they actually had the guts to climb up and do so as they continue to carp about our past, they actually know so little of.
+They would have been happy to pull Admiral Nelson from his high place in Trafalgar Square keeping an eye on things, if they actually had the guts to climb up and do so, as they continue to carp about our past, they actually know so little of.

-And while they make their miserable voices heard somewhat, others are getting on with the business at hand, ignoring such nonsense.
+And while they make their miserable voices heard, somewhat, others are getting on with the business at hand, ignoring such nonsense.
 They are still, all through the time since Victory arrived back in Portsmouth, working to maintain this magnificent ship.

 The long and painstaking journey of repairs, rebuilds and maintenance carried out by the numerous people, groups, organisations, craftsmen, enablers, enthusiasts and fundraisers; not least the work to prepare her birth in Portsmouth to accommodate her in dry dock to start the process, had been going on over decades.
 She’s not been failed at any time.